 The leader and trainer of the Female Furies.
 Although she is an elderly woman, she is one of the most wicked and dangerous beings alive.Granny incarnates on Earth in Final Crisis, first as a human pimp and later in the body of the Apokolips-born Green Lantern, Kraken.
 In this form, she captures Batman for the Evil Gods and nearly conquers Oa in Darkseid's name, but is exposed by Hal Jordan.

 - Apron Matron: A sick parody of one.

 - Bad Samaritan

-- Beware the Silly Ones: Commonly treated as a joke by comic fans, Granny Goodness has the best track record of not getting her butt kicked by super-heroes and the New Gods AND commits acts of horrific abuse without any consequences ON CHILDREN 24-7 on Apokolips.
+- Beware the Silly Ones: Commonly treated as a joke by comic fans, Granny Goodness has the best track record of not getting her butt kicked by super-heroes and the New Gods, and commits acts of brainwashing and horrific abuse without any consequences upon children 24/7 on Apokolips.
 Truth is, she's only silly if you've never actually read a story about her.

 - Break the Cutie: A flashback story established this as why she's evil: she was made to train alongside an attack dog named Mercy, who she felt love for.
 Rather than kill it as her final test of loyalty to Darkseid, she killed the commander who told her to instead.
 This caught the attention of Darkseid, as she argued to let Mercy live as the dog was a loyal and powerful servant.
-Darkseid then ordered Mercy to kill Granny and when Granny killed her beloved pet in self-defense, Darkseid was so impressed that Mercy was so well-trained as to be more loyal to him than Granny, that he granted her inner-circle status.
+Darkseid then ordered Mercy to kill Granny.
+When Granny killed her beloved pet in self-defense, Darkseid was so impressed that Mercy was so well-trained as to be more loyal to him than Granny, that he granted her inner-circle status.
 And Granny pretty much lost what little remaining goodness in her heart as a result of having to kill the only being she ever loved.